BigDataBiology/microbiopy/docs/pca.md

 # Principal Component Analysis

 Performs principal component analysis on the data after executing a log transform on it.
-Reduces dimensionality of input data by 1 and gives the relevant relationship.

 ### Input